zhehaowang/zhehao.me/tech-notes/photography/camera.md

   * Analogous to pupil.
   * Measured by. f/x, the smaller x, the bigger aperture (more light is let in), the more background blur (see depth-of-field). (e.g. f/1.8 - f/22). f/2.8 lets in 4 times as much light as f/5.6.
 Typically each f stop steps are arranged by a factor of `sqrt(2)`, meaning each step brings in double the amount of light, and your shutter speed can get cut by half, while iso remains unchanged to get the same exposure.
 A f/3.5-f/5.6 on a zoom lens says at minimum / maximum focal lengths, what the lowest f stop numbers are.
   * Userful for controlling background blur. (as a lower f stop number gives you shallower DoF)
+  * Under the same scenario, two different lenses with the same f stop number should let in the same amount of light onto the sensor.
+Light in lens with longer focal lengths has to travel farther to get to the sensor, meaning with the same f-stop number, a longer focal length lens has to let in more light at the lens to achieve the goal of letting the same amount of light through to the sensor.
+Therefore f stop number is a combination of focal length and diameter of the hole letting in light.
 * Shutter Priority (S).
 Front dial controls shutter (camera controls aperture, iso)
   * How long the shutter is open for.
 You can shoot in smallest shutter period possible, in which case camera will likely dial up iso, resulting in noises.
 To capture fast moving objects you generally want faster shutter speed.
   * Measured by seconds.
 E.g. 1/60s.